WikoCuber/Smoczy-Clicker/README.md

 To mine in background you need a Minecraft other than Blazing Pack (Optifine, Lunar and Vanilla was tested) in non fullscreen mode.
 Move Clicker window more or less to screen center.
 In game click F3 + P once (it will disable showing menu after you exit an window).
 Start script normally.
 With Alt + Tab switch window to Clicker and from there you can click Win + D (it will go to desktop).
 When commands are not typing correctly increese background delay in settings page.

 ### Deposit dropping
 Deposit dropping is a script that spams drop slot.
-To stop click again the key.
+To stop, click again the key.

 ![deposit](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/17b50589-b621-481a-bd8b-156da527c31c)